Cloud-Schematics/lamp-simple/README.md

 | ssh_key_name| SSH key name to connect to VSI | |

-## Running the playbook
+## Running the playbook locally
- In hosts file update {target-host-ip}, {jump-server-ip} and respective ssh keys.
+ To run this example locally, create a hosts file in the root of the example folder and update it with the {target-host-ip}, {jump-server-ip} and respective ssh keys.
+Details of how to configure the host file manually can be found in the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups).
  The stack can be deployed using the following
 - command:
     - ansible-playbook site.yml -e "upassword={password}  dbname={database-name}  dbuser={database-user}  mysql_port=3306  httpd_port=80" -i hosts

 ## Running on IBM Cloud Schematics

-IBM Cloud schematics supports running ansible playbooks natively.
+IBM Cloud Schematics supports running Ansible playbooks natively.
 You can try the same example through various entry points.

-### Running by IBM Cloud Schematics API
+### Running Actions using the IBM Cloud Schematics API

-1. Create action payload.
-Action payload is a json object.
-Start with `{}` and add required fields.
+1. Create a file containing the Schematics Action payload.
+The Action payload is a json object.
+Start with `{}` and add the required fields.

-    - Add basic information for action like `name`, `description`, `location` you want the action to be in, `resource_group` and tag for identification.
-Make sure`name` is unique.
+    - Add basic information for action like `name`, `description`, the Schematics `location` you want the Action to be placed in, `resource_group` and tag for identification.
+Ensure that the Action `name` is unique.

     ```
     "name": "Example-1",